Sup2point0/Assort/Yu-Gi-Oh!/archetypes/Rubic.md

 </table>

 ### Synchro Monsters
-The protive aces of the archetype, able to use multiple Tuners and/or non-Tuners as Material.
+The primary aces of the archetype, able to use multiple Tuners and/or non-Tuners as Material.

-Several pairs of Monsters have similaritys:
+Several pairs of Monsters have similarities:
 - Versine and Vercosine generate advantage upon being Summoned.
 - Versine and Haversine have a once-per-chain non-targeting removal effect.
 As such, they usually make strong endboard constituents.
 - Haversine and Arcsine gain immunity if Accel Synchro Summoned, and can triple the battle damage they inflict.